MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/troubleshoot-issues-with-imap-mailbox-migration.md

 ### I'm seeing duplicate emails

 If you are migrating from Gmail/Google Apps, email duplication is known to occur when [labels](https://support.google.com/mail/answer/118708?hl=en) are used in the Gmail/Google Apps mailbox and/or when a folder called **[Gmail]** is not added to the list of excluded folders when the migration batch is created (see screenshot below).
-This will cause the Office 365 mailbox to double, or more, in size and may prevent the user's mailbox from completely migrating.
-Users that have already been migrated will need to manually clean up the duplication in their Office 365 mailboxes.
+This will cause the Microsoft 365 mailbox to double, or more, in size and may prevent the user's mailbox from completely migrating.
+Users that have already been migrated will need to manually clean up the duplication in their Microsoft 365 mailboxes.

 If you have additional mailboxes that you have not yet migrated, you can use the below steps to avoid email duplication: